 The first thing you need to know about training your puppy or dog is to start right away.
 Puppies are learning from DAY ONE!
 It is always best to start them off learning the good stuff.
 Off-Leash puppy classes are the most efficient way for puppies to learn bite-inhibition (to not use excessive pressure when they grab something with their mouths), impulse control (patience), and good household manners.
 Dogs, just like kids, learn faster when they’re young.
 It’s never too early to start, and puppies do NOT need to have ALL of their vaccines before beginning training, they simply need to be on a vaccine schedule (have their FIRST shots).
 It’s also never too late.
 If your dog is a little older, a fun training class can help refine those good manners, and greatly enhance your bond.

 So where do you go for training?
 There are many different kinds of Trainers, and many methods of training out there.
 These different types of training fall into two main categories: Traditional training, which was developed by retiring military dog trainers, and the more modern reward-based training.
-Reward-based methods, including clicker training, lure-reward training, and other positive reinforcement modalities are based on scientific learn principles and focus on the dog as a member of the family.
+Reward-based methods, including clicker training, lure-reward training, and other positive reinforcement modalities are based on scientific learning principles and focus on the dog as a member of the family.
 In the past, dogs were workers or employees of the family, with a specific job to do: protect the sheep, guard the house, pull the sled…Traditional training taught the dog that he must perform his job perfectly or suffer the consequences.
 These days, dogs are much more a part of the family.
 Their job usually involves keeping the couch warm and playing with the kids.
 The old way of training does not lend itself well to the modern domestic dog, and does not always result in a dog that can perform his/her job very well.

 The traditional trainer will use methods that teach dogs to obey in order to avoid something bad.
 This type of training uses an aversive to “correct” the dog for making mistakes.
 This type of trainer is still very common; they will often use a choke chain, pinch collar, or electronic collar.
 This type of training is often based on the flawed precept of dogs as “pack animals” like wolves; and is based on the human head of the household acting like an Alpha wolf.
 Well, first of all, NONE of the techniques look anything like what a wild Alpha wolf would do, and secondly there are some stark differences between wild wolves, wild dogs, and domestic dogs.
 Domestic pets are not wild animals, and you will never fool your dog into thinking you are an alpha wolf (which your dog would likely view as a predator anyway).
 Some traditional trainers have started using food rewards to encourage good behavior, but they still use intimidation and pain, which can actually cause certain dogs to become aggressive out of fear.
 Choke chains, pinch or prong collars, and electronic collars can have serious, detrimental results both mentally and medically if used incorrectly.
 The problem is they don’t come with instructions, so even many “trainers” do not know how to use them as they were intended.
 I have found them to be an unnecessary, extra step in the training process.